everx-labs/DeBot-IS-consortium/UserInfo/README.md

 	handle: uint32 - handle to signing keypair, can be 0.

+`getNotificationToken` - allows DeBot to receive user push notification token and its type (e.g. "APNS").
+Method should be implemented without user interaction if possible.
+If user has no notification token then the method should return empty strings.

+arguments:

+    answerId: uint32 - function id of callback.

+returns:

+    id: string - Token ID. iOS device push tokens are strings with 64 hexadecimal symbols, android device push tokens can differ in length

+    platform: string - Token type - "FCM", "APNS", etc

 Important: this interface can be extended in future to retrieve more information about user.

 ## Declaration in Solidity